Button collecting: Collecting and competing using the classification system of the National Button Society

-All of these guidelines are very precisely laid out in the National Button Society Blue Book, issued periodically and provided to society members.
-Some button dealers use the classification system when organizing their buttons for sale.

 Organizations

 There are numerous local, regional, and national button collecting organizations.
 National organizations include the National Button Society (US), which lists their purpose as "Educating, enjoying and preserving all that is beautiful and historic in buttons," the British Button Society, Fibule (France), and the Dutch Antique Button Society (Netherlands).
-Links on the websites of some of these societies will lead to regional and local button organizations and clubs.
-An example is The Victorian Button Collectors Club (Melbourne, Australia).
+Regional and local button organizations and clubs include the Victorian Button Collectors Club (Melbourne, Australia).
+The World Button Association (online worldwide) promotes button collecting with a mission to "Connect, educate and inspire a worldwide button community."
+This organization provides online meetings and resources for "button collectors, scholars, enthusiasts and the curious."